GiovaneIwamoto/event-manager/README.md

 ### **INTRODUCTION**

 User-Event API that allows users to perform various operations related to events and user management.
 The API includes routes for creating, updating, and deleting users, as well as retrieving and creating events.
-The PUT and DELETE operations on /users can only be performed by the same user, ensuring data privacy.
+The PUT and DELETE operations on users can only be performed by the same user, ensuring data privacy.
 Users can retrieve events either by specifying the weekday or the event ID.
 The API also supports user sign-up and sign-in operations to authenticate users.
 Please refer to the following routes for more details:

 [![Icons](https://skillicons.dev/icons?i=ts,nodejs,mongodb,fastapi,postman&theme=dark)](https://skillicons.dev)